NuninhoSousa25/3DGS_Babylonjs_based/README.md

 -
 - performance is worst when sharpness is disabled - why?
 - disable pan doesnt work on mobile
+- obj import not working with materials / textures
 - default cube after error in loading model is not cleared when a new model is loaded after
 - loading model pop up - usually doent apear centered
 - Loading optimization for large 3D models